MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/keyboard-mouse-and-controller-input-cpp.md

 This article relates to the legacy WinRT native APIs.
 For new native app projects, we recommend using the **[OpenXR API](../native/openxr-getting-started.md)**.

-> [!NOTE]
-> If you're new to working with keyboard, mouse and controller input, we recommend that you [read this overview](../advanced-concepts/keyboard-mouse-and-controller-input-overview.md) first.
 > The code snippets in this article currently demonstrate use of C++/CX rather than C++17-compliant C++/WinRT as used in the [C++ holographic project template](../native/creating-a-holographic-directx-project.md).
 The concepts are equivalent for a C++/WinRT project, though you will need to translate the code.

 ## Subscribe for CoreWindow input events